xoxoist/oni/README.md

     ```go
     // create new group of consumer key event prefix, for example `event.notification.blast`
     // could be had last suffix like `email.channel` and `sms.channel` so your next handler
     // should be had key event `email.channel` and `sms.channel` and actual handler event key
-    // should be like this
+    // for each handler should look like this
     // `event.notification.blast.email.channel`
     // `event.notification.blast.sms.channel`
+    // and previous *oni.Stream behavior should inherit to new group
     notificationBlastEvent := consumer.Group("event.notification.blast")
+    notificationBlastEvent.Handler("email.channel", func (ctx oni.Context) {})
+    notificationBlastEvent.Handler("sms.channel", func (ctx oni.Context) {})
     ```

 ### Context